Europe for Older Teens: Spain, Portugal and Morocco

 Our Sevilla hotel is in the city’s oldest neighborhood, but is a modern and spacious 4-star hotel with easy access to all of our activities.
 It’s just behind the Cathedral and Alcazar, and a few blocks from the Flamenco studio.
 It also has a rooftop pool and breakfast buffet.

-In Marrakech, we stay in another hotel featuring a pool, rooftop cafe, and laundry facilities, right in the heart of the medina.
+In Marrakech, we stay in an authentic Riad featuring a pool, rooftop cafe, and laundry facilities, right in the heart of the medina.

 Finally, our hotel in Essaouira is a converted Riad with gorgeous mosaic walls, luxurious double beds and a wonderful common area for students to relax.